Chasseurs d'Afrique: Uniforms

 The Chasseurs d'Afrique were until 1914 clothed in light blue tunics tucked into a red sash and red breeches.
 Their normal headdress was the taconnet—a light blue and red shako, similar in shape to that worn by the equivalent light cavalry regiments (hussars and chasseurs à cheval) of the metropolitan army, but worn with a white or light khaki cover.
 Prior to 1873 the casquette d'Afrique had been worn.
 The traditional fez and sash were worn off duty or when in barracks until World War II.
 The light blue tunics had yellow facings and reportedly earned the Chasseurs d'Afrique the nickname of "Blue Butchers" amongst some of their opponents.

 From 1915, as was the case with other units of the Armée d'Afrique, a more practical khaki uniform was adopted for service.
 The khaki uniforms worn by the Chasseurs d'Afrique from 1915 onwards were distinguished by dark blue collar patches with yellow braiding and regimental numbers.
-The modern armoured regiment had by 2014 reintroduced the historic red sash and fez for parade.
+The modern armoured regiment had by 2014 reintroduced the historic red sash, and on occasion the fez, for parade.
 More commonly worn is the light blue and red kepi of the French cavalry.

-US Civil War Chasseurs d'Afrique
+American Civil War

 The name was also applied to the first all African-American regiment formed by the United States Army in New Orleans in 1862.